DreamCAD: Scaling Multi-modal CAD Generation using Differentiable Parametric Surfaces: Methodology

-\textbf{Initial Parametric Quad Generation:} The goal of the decoder is to reconstruct the 3D shape as a set of Bézier patches from the structured latent codes.
+\textbf{Initial Parametric Quad Generation.} VAE Decoder's goal is to reconstruct the 3D shape as a set of Bézier patches from the structured latent codes.
 Each patch requires $16$ control points and corresponding weights.
-Directly generating these parameters from latents $z_i$ will lead to disconnected or overlapping patches, as losses alone cannot enforce $C^0$ continuity between two adjacent patches.
+Directly generating these parameters from latents $z_i$ leads to disconnected or overlapping patches, as losses alone cannot enforce $C^0$ continuity between two adjacent patches.

 To mitigate this, we generate an initial parametric quad surface from sparse voxels (Fig.~\ref{fig:architecture}.B).
 First, we generate a surface mesh from the sparse voxels using a flood-fill algorithm, which removes the internal quads from the voxels.
 We then convert each quad into a bicubic rational bézier patch by uniformly sampling a $4 \times 4$ grid points using bilinear interpolation of its four corners.